achirkin/ghcjs-webgl/README.md

 Thus, in Haskell code, use MutableByteArrays to fiddle with binary data.
 Couple wrappers are written to work with TypedArrays naturally (they are a type family within a type class).
+I moved these wrappers into ghcjs-base-alt, which is a small deviation from ghcjs-base that has different TypedArray implementation.